top of page

 1. The fiber Kozo is processed by hand cooked in a caustic soda to release impurities in the fiber

-2. The Abaca a banana leaf fiber is put in a large beater and beaten
+2. Abaca, a banana leaf fiber, is put in a large beater and beaten

 3. Both fibers are dyed and pigmented